shmuelhizmi/freeact/README.md

 React.serve(() => <App />);

 ```
-### to run it you need to install freeact with npm `npm i freeact` and then execute your file using `npm exec freeact ./index.tsx` or just create an npm script like the following
+now the only thing needed in order to run the application is to install freeact using your preferred package manager

+>for example `npm i freeact`

+and run it with
+> `npm exec freeact ./index.tsx`

+or alternatively you can define it in a `package.json`
 ```json
 // package.json
 {